 The temperature inside was still bearable and despite the early wake up, our son still had a lot of energy.
 We gave him some food we bought in the city the previous day to fuel him.
 We noticed that we weren’t the only foreigners, a dozen of them accompanied us on the ride.
 After one hour, we all had to disembark in order to change trains.
 We had to wait for the train coming from Tenom, and then we just swapped passengers.
 This time we got a window seat, but it wasn’t enough to stand the heat.

 Along the way we stopped many times, often for a few seconds, until a stop at Rayoh where all the foreigners went down.
 They were all with different local guides and came back minutes later and boarded the train again.
 After dropping their belongings in Rayoh, they took the train until the Pangi station.
 We understood that they were going to do some rafting, one of the popular activities here.
 Most people book a tour directly from Kota Kinabalu.

 3 hours later we were finally there !
 It was a bit longer than I expected.
 We went down and our kid quickly socialized with someone playing with bubbles.
 Quickly after, we left his new friends to go to a kids playground for a while, a much-needed moment to let him release his energy.

 Taking the train back from Tenom to Beaufort

 We weren’t sure of our plans at first.
 We felt like taking the train once was enough and were looking to take the bus to Kota Kinabalu.
 The first bus left at noon, which was too soon for us.
 We were eating Nasi Lemak Ayam at that time.
 We went to walk a bit around the market, ask around to see if we had other options to go to KK, and then just decided to take the train back to Beaufort.

 And you?
-Have you taken the train?
+Do you have any questions?
+Have you taken this train between Tenom and Beaufort?
 Share with us your experience traveling around Borneo!